Davvos11/docker-puller/README.md

 # Docker puller

 ## Installation
+Download the executable for your platform from [the releases](https://github.com/Davvos11/docker-puller/releases).

 Build using `cargo build --release`, copy the executable from `target/release/docker-puller` to anywhere you want to use this.